 What Is a Backdoor Roth?

-A backdoor Roth is a strategy people use to get around the income limits on Roth IRA contributions by contributing to a traditional IRA and then converting the balance to a Roth IRA.
+A backdoor Roth is a financial planning strategy high-income-earners use to get around the income limits on Roth IRA contributions.
+They can do this by contributing to a traditional IRA and then converting the balance to a Roth IRA.

 Imagine that you’re fortunate enough to have an income of $150,000 as a single person.
 You probably have a good amount of money to invest for retirement, but the government won’t let you contribute to a Roth IRA.

-You can use a backdoor Roth to get funds into your Roth IRA without breaking the income maximum rules.
+Savers can use a backdoor Roth IRA conversion to get around Roth IRA income limits.
 Traditional IRA contributions, unlike Roth IRAs contributions, are not limited by your income.

 That means that you can contribute money to a traditional IRA no matter how much you make, and then roll those funds into a Roth IRA.